 Clothing production is the third biggest manufacturing industry after the automotive and technology sectors.
 Textile waste and production contribute more to climate change than international aviation and shipping combined.

-You can sew new clothes from your old ones.
+You upcycle clothes, sewing new clothes from your old ones.
 Instead of throwing them away, be creative and repair or redesign the clothes to look different.
 You can mend your torn jeans and cotton tees or add new fabrics to change the style.

 With a bit of sewing practice, you can revamp an unloved second-hand item into something unique that will make you feel good when you wear it.
 You can also turn to upcycling fashion brands who do the work for you turning old clothes into new ones.